codecrafters-io/build-your-own-sqlite/stage_descriptions/base-03-sz4.md

 - The array appears directly after the page header.
 - The elements (offsets) are 2-byte big-endian values.
 - The offsets are relative to the start of the page.
-- The array size is equal to the number of cells on the page.
-(The page header specifies the number of cells on the page.)
+- The array size is equal to the number of cells on the page (The page header specifies the number of cells on the page).

 ### Cell